Shoukat-Ali/PKCS11/README.md

 sudo apt install g++ libssl-dev
 ```

-It is assumed that SoftHSM sources is download and/or untar as required
+It is assumed that SoftHSM sources is download and/or untar as required.
 Next run the following commands

 ```
 ./configure --prefix=/where/to/install/SoftHSM